eyalabraham/dragon/README.md

 ##### Joystick

 The external hardware provides connectivity for the right joystick.
 The emulation software supports only one joystick.
 The external hardware is built with an analog multiplexer (CD4052) that routes the joystick output voltages to a comparator.
 The comparator works in conjunction with the DAC and the Dragon software to convert the analog joystick position to a number range between 0 and 63.
-The analog multiplexer is controlled by GPIO pins that represent PIA0 and PIA1 control lines as outlined below:
+The analog multiplexer is controlled by GPIO pins that represent PIA0-CA2 and PIA1-CB2 control lines, using low order select bit and the inhibit line instead of the high order select bit.

 ##### Field Sync IRQ